gregopet/grails-json-apis/README.md

  - Enables developers to avoid the circular object reference problem elegantly by defining appopriate namespaces - this way it is possible to start the serialization either in a parent or child entity, depending on the use case
+ - Works for objects serialized inside a JSON builder
  - Uses the Grails' `ObjectMarshaller` mechanism under the hood

 ## Example of use